LukasWoodtli/WebPage/pelican/content/object_databases.md

 - All collections-operations can be applied to binary collection
 - Binary collections suort additional operations
     - domain and range
+        - not same as collection with tuple containing 'range' and 'domain'
-    - domain and range restriction
+    - domain and range restriction (selection)
     - subtraction
     - inverse
         - swapping domain and range